AmitrajitDas/Phone-Book/README.md

 ```
 npm start
 ```
-to run it on your localhost.
+in your terminal to run it on your localhost.